Skip to content

 Loss & Training

-• Server: aggregates natural gradient parameters rather than raw gradients
+• Server: Aggregates natural gradient parameters (natural parameters of the distribution) rather than the gradients themselves.

 Key Experimental Results